The Welsh Government was established by section 45 of the Government of Wales Act 2006 (GoWA 2006), which states:

 Deputy Welsh Ministers

-Deputy Welsh Ministers are appointed under section 50 of GoWA 2006 by the First Minister, with Her Majesty the Queen’s approval.
+Deputy Welsh Ministers are appointed under section 50 of GoWA 2006 by the First Minister, with His Majesty the King’s approval.
 These individuals do not have their own functions under legislation, but may be authorised to carry out functions on behalf of the Welsh Ministers.
 The Deputy Welsh Ministers’ key role is to assist the First Minister, Welsh Ministers and the Counsel General in the carrying out of their functions.

 Functions of the Welsh Ministers